-Technology in Cognitive Rehabilitation: A Special Issue of Neuropsychological Rehabilitation
+Technology in Cognitive Rehabilitation A Special Issue of Neuropsychological Rehabilitation

-The Self and Identity in Rehabilitation: A Special Issue of Neuropsychological Rehabilitation
+The Self and Identity in Rehabilitation A Special Issue of Neuropsychological Rehabilitation

-Encephalitis: Assessment and Rehabilitation Across the Lifespan: A Special Issue of Neuropsychological Rehabilitation
+Encephalitis: Assessment and Rehabilitation Across the Lifespan A Special Issue of Neuropsychological Rehabilitation

-Pathologies of Awareness: Bridging the Gap between Theory and Practice: A Special Issue of Neuropsychological Rehabilitation
+Pathologies of Awareness: Bridging the Gap between Theory and Practice A Special Issue of Neuropsychological Rehabilitation

-Carlo Professor Miniussi, Giuseppe Professor Vallar
+By Carlo Miniussi, Giuseppe Vallar

 Cognitive deficits are a common consequence of neurological disease, and there is evidence that specific cognitive training may be effective in rehabilitation.
 Behavioural dysfunction following neurological disease constitutes one of the major causes of disability worldwide, exerts a major impact ...

-Paul Conroy, Matthew A. Lambon Ralph
+By Paul Conroy, Matthew Lambon Ralph

-July 27, 2017
+July 26, 2017

 This special issue of Neuropsychological Rehabilitation brings together seven newly published studies from a range of invited international researchers in the fields of language and memory disorders and their rehabilitation.
 The studies address a range of current themes within these fields. ...

-Peter Gregor, Alan Newell
+By Peter Gregor, Alan Newell

-June 25, 2015
+June 23, 2015

 Communication and Information Technology has been used to support older and disabled people for over thirty years and there have been many successes in this field.
 Until recently, research has largely concentrated on people with physical or sensory dysfunction; computer technology has been ...

-Fergus Gracey, Tamara Ownsworth
+By Fergus Gracey, Tamara Ownsworth

 December 01, 2008

 This special issue brings together developments in neurological, psychological and social understanding of sense of self and identity in neuropsychological rehabilitation.
 Following brain injury and in the context of neurological illness, both the individual and their loved ones report changes in ...

-Bonnie-Kate Dewar, Huw Williams
+By Bonnie-Kate Dewar, Huw Williams

 Encephalitis - inflammation of the brain - has significant cognitive, behavioural and emotional consequences.
 This special edition describes the pathway of recovery following encephalitis, from medical management to assessment, rehabilitation and community support and advocacy.
 The ...

-Linda Clare, Peter W Halligan
+By Linda Clare, Peter W Halligan

 This special issue of Neuropsychological Rehabilitation provides an opportunity to characterise some of the key clinical issues concerned with assessing and managing pathologies of subjective or conscious awareness.
 Elucidating the cognitive processes underlying awareness, and their corresponding ...

-Anna Basso, Stefano Cappa, Guido Gainotti
+By Anna Basso, Stefano Cappa, Guido Gainotti

 Even if, in recent years, the study of language disorders in brain-damaged patients has been strongly influenced by models and experimental paradigms of cognitive neuropsychology, much less relevant has been the impact of this new approach to language rehabilitation.
 Contrasting opinions exist on ...

-Linda Clare, Robert T. Woods
+By Linda Clare, Robert T. Woods

 The relevance of cognitive rehabilitation for people with dementia is becoming increasingly accepted by researchers and practitioners in the field.
 This special issue draws together examples of state-of-the-art research and systematic review by experts in this exciting and growing area.The ...